lilykriopelle/intermediate-react-react-router/lesson/outline/learning-standards.md

 JavaScript, React, React Router

 ### Additional Notes / Resources Used

+This learning standard does not cover URL parameters.

 In this example, if a user were to navigate to the index page `/`, they would see "Hello World".
 If they were to navigate to the `/about` page, they would instead see "I'm a React developer!".